edcaraujo/edcaraujo/projects/gingancl/gingancl.md

 ---
-layout: page
+layout: project

 permalink: /projetos/gingancl/

-title: gingancl
+title: "Ginga-NCL"
-icon: <i class="fas fa-briefcase"></i>

-navigation:
+shorttitle: "gingancl"

+duration: "2009 - 2016"

+excerpt: "Ginga-NCL is the Ginga subsystem in charge of the presentation of <a href=\"http://ncl.org.br/\">NCL</a> documents and was developed at PUC-Rio.
+It defines a presentation environment for declarative applications written in NCL.
+NCL is an XML application language that provides support for specifying spatio-temporal synchronization among media objects, media content and presentation alternatives, exhibition on multiple devices, and live producing of interactive non-linear programs."

+categories:
+ - projetos
+ - ferramentas

+tags:
+  - multimídia
+  - ginga
+  - ncl
+  - telemidia
- - Sobre
+  - gingancl
- - Releases
+  - puc-rio
 ---

-**Ginga-NCL**

-*Ginga-NCL is the Ginga subsystem in charge of the presentation of [NCL](http://ncl.org.br/) documents and was developed at PUC-Rio.
-It defines a presentation environment for declarative applications written in NCL.
-NCL is an XML application language that provides support for specifying spatio-temporal synchronization among media objects, media content and presentation alternatives, exhibition on multiple devices, and live producing of interactive non-linear programs*

-<i class="fas fa-home fa-lg"></i> [http://www.gingancl.org.br/](http://www.gingancl.org.br/)

-## Sobre

->  Meu [<i class="fas fa-dog"></i>](https://pt.wikipedia.org/wiki/Especial:Aleat%C3%B3ria) comeu esta seção. :)

-## Releases

->  Meu [<i class="fas fa-dog"></i>](https://pt.wikipedia.org/wiki/Especial:Aleat%C3%B3ria) comeu esta seção. :)